ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 # Writing IOCs for FINS PLCs

 IOCs for FINS PLCs at ISIS use the EPICS asyn driver support to communicate with the PLC.
-For getting input from hardware, you need records to have an INP field such as:
+For getting input from hardware, you need DB records to have an INP field such as:

 `
 field(INP,  "@asyn($(PORT), $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")